 The latest military coup in Thailand won't ensure real stability unless the country's new rulers address the deeper causes of political conflict.

 - By Daniel Lansberg-RodríguezDaniel Lansberg-Rodríguez teaches on Latin America at Northwestern's Kellogg School of Management and is a weekly columnist for the Venezuelan daily newspaper El Nacional.
-His Twitter handle is @Dlansberg., Tom GinsburgTom Ginsburg is the Spitz Professor of International Law at the University of Chicago Law School and a co-director of the Comparative Constitutions Project.
+His Twitter handle is @Dlansberg., Tom GinsburgTom Ginsburg is Leo Spitz Professor of International Law at the University of Chicago.

 The Kingdom of Thailand is a constitutional graveyard: In just over 80 years, it’s gone through 18 failed constitutions in a carousel of military coups and corrupt civilian governments.
 And, in recent years, the civilians have likewise been fighting among themselves, pitting the so-called Red Shirt movement, strong in the North and rural areas, against the Yellow Shirts of Bangkok and the South, in an increasingly violent conflict that has destabilized the country.
 Now, as the smoke clears over mid-May’s dramatic coup, Thailand’s new military government has suspended the constitution once again.
 Though the military has been vague regarding specifics, they will put forth a temporary constitution, which will eventually to be followed by something more permanent: Lucky #19.